Position/Status

 Profile

-I also have extensive experience in supervising students, and I have been a part of the teaching faculty at LUMS and University College London.
+She has extensive experience in supervising students, and has been a part of the teaching faculty at Lahore University of Management Sciences (LUMS) and University College London (UCL).

 Academic Area/Links